 Traffic Flow

-One of the most essential aspects of parking lot design is assessing traffic flow and how people currently park.
-If you find that people are parking in a way that blocks the flow of traffic, this can create a safety hazard and lead to congestion.
+One of the most essential aspects of parking lot design is assessing traffic flow and observing how people currently park.
+If you find that people are parking in a way that blocks the flow of traffic, this can create a safety hazard and lead to congestion, making it difficult for drivers to navigate and increasing the risk of accidents.

 To assess traffic flow, you will want to:

-By understanding how people are parking and where the main traffic areas are, you can begin to make changes to the parking lot design that will improve traffic flow and reduce congestion.
+By understanding how people are parking and where the main traffic areas are, you can begin to make changes to the parking lot design and optimize your parking lot in a way that will improve traffic flow and reduce congestion.

 Improving Traffic Flow

 Once you have assessed traffic flow, you can begin creating a plan for it.
-Some of the changes you may want to make include:
+Some of the parking lot optimizations and changes you may want to make include:

 In addition, you will want to ensure that your parking lot design allows for easy pedestrian access to all businesses or buildings on the property.
 If people walk a long distance to get to their destination, this can cause frustration and lead to parking problems.